 There are typically two types of airfare offered by the major airlines for international flights.
 One is refundable and the other is non-refundable.
-Whenever possible, Africa New LifeMinistries recommends that you select the refundable option.
+Whenever possible, Africa New Life Ministries recommends that you select the refundable option.

 REFUNDABLE: These tickets typically cost more to purchase up-front.
-The price increase (~ \$50-\$300) pays for the ability to cancel the ticket and receive a refund, minus a cancellation fee.
+There may be a higher fare for this type of ticket.
+The price increase (~\$50 - \$300) pays for the ability to cancel the ticket and receive a refund, minus a cancellation fee.
 The cancellation fee (~\$300) will be reduced from the refund at the time of cancellation.
 The rest of the ticket price will be refunded to the purchaser.
-As the purchaser is Africa New Life, we will always try to pass along the refund to you when possible.
 Learn more about our Trip Cancellation Policy.